itoroukpe/TheCareComfort/Presentation.md

 **An All-in-One, AI-Driven Care Management Platform**

-CareComfort empowers healthcare facilities to:
+The CareComfort empowers healthcare facilities to:

 ✓ **Digitize Operations** – Automate workflows and reduce paperwork ✓ **Unify Communication** – Connect staff, patients, and families in real time